Jury Trial Tips for Presenting to the Jury – Using Metaphors and Humor

 Use the technology available.
 As the juror pool gets younger, more Generation Xs and Millennials will fill the seats.
-They are cell phone, twitter and technology sophisticated.
+They are “mobile phone, social media, and technology” savvy.
 They want and expect their information in “sound bite” time frames.
-Poster boards and verbal story telling will not captivate or maintain their interest.
-You may want to inquire at Voir dire their cell phone versus land line phone usage, their means of gathering news (think Reddit, Circa, Flipboard, Flicker, etc.).
+Poster boards and verbal storytelling will not captivate or maintain their interest.
+You may want to inquire at Voir dire their cell phone versus landline phone usage, their means of gathering news (think Reddit, Circa, Flipboard, Flicker, etc.).
 Inquire about their favorite apps.
-When you get a bank stare to your question about which apps they like the most you will have identified the less than “smart phone” panelist.
+When you get a blank stare to your question about which apps they like the most you will have identified the less than “smartphone” panelist.

 Consider your client.
 Are they appealing to the jury?
 Does their emotional trauma touch a familiar chord?
 If there is a head injury, if so how do they communicate?
 Remember, it is not all about you.
 Your audience includes the jury and the client you represent.
 I share the belief that there are fewer opportunities to do trial work where you will get to practice and pursue your search for charismatic nirvana.
 But there is a desperate need and an infinite number of opportunities to communicate yourself with compassion, and clarity.
 Allow all of your communications to maximize your innate ability to persuade from a position of genuine belief in yourself and your client.

 Our offices are located in the heart of downtown Cincinnati, Ohio and are easy to find.
 Please feel free to contact us by email or phone and we will be happy to schedule a time to speak or meet with you in person or via Skype.